carsonfb/nonogram-solver/README.md

 numbers are give for each row and column signifying which cells of a grid to fill in and which to leave blank.

-For more information, please see this Wikipedia article <https://en.wikipedia.org/wiki/Nonogram>.
+For more information, please see this [Wikipedia article](https://en.wikipedia.org/wiki/Nonogram).

 Installation
 ------------